Aircoookie/WLED-Docs/docs/features/macros.md

 Button GPIO pin and type can be selected in the _LED Settings_ page.

 Each momentary button can have 3 different [Presets](/features/presets) assigned, for short press, long press or double press.
 Momentary push-buttons by default trigger shortly after the _release_ of a button, to be able to detect if it has been pressed short, long or twice.
-When configuring the same preset number for short, long and double press, this behavior will change and it will trigger directly when being pressed.
+When configuring the same preset number for short, long and double press, it will trigger directly when being pressed as of WLED 0.14.0-b2-2306020.

 For switch type buttons you can assign only 2 presets, one for transition of switch from LOW to HIGH and second for the opposite transition from HIGH to LOW.